List of Mad Men characters: Jane Sterling

 Jane Sterling (née Siegel) (Peyton List) begins as a secretary at Sterling Cooper in Season 2 and is assigned to Don's desk.
-Her beauty causes her to quickly become a magnet for male attention and she frequently clashes with Joan, who reprimands Jane's overtly flirtatious ways.
+Her beauty causes her to quickly become a magnet for male attention and she frequently clashes with Joan, who reprimands Jane's overt flirtations.
 In "The Gold Violin," she convinces a group of employees to sneak into Bert Cooper's office to look at his new painting.
-Joan confronts her afterwards and Jane attempts to lie, claiming that the men pressured her to join them, before snapping and telling Joan that she doesn't need a mother.
-Joan fires her but Jane seeks Roger on the way out and successfully manipulates him into intervening on her behalf.
+Joan confronts her afterwards and Jane attempts to lie, claiming that the men pressured her to join them, before snapping and telling Joan that she does not need a mother.
+Joan fires her, but Jane seeks Roger on the way out and successfully manipulates him into intervening on her behalf.
 The two begin an affair shortly thereafter.

 He proposes to her in "The Jet Set"; she accepts, and by the start of Season 3, she and Roger are married.
 However, their marriage is tense.
 Jane begins drinking heavily and the two frequently argue over how much involvement Jane should have in Margaret's wedding plans.
 Despite this, Roger repeatedly says his new marriage makes him happy because of Jane's youth and carefree personality.
 Roger refuses to cheat on Jane, something he repeatedly did with his first wife Mona, and even turns down the advances of an old flame in "The Gypsy and the Hobo."
 Roger does eventually cheat on Jane with Joan, and with Megan Calvet's mother Marie, seemingly unbeknownst to Jane.

 In Season 5's "Faraway Places", Roger and Jane take LSD together, mutually realize their marriage has failed, and agree to divorce.
 Roger later recruits Jane in the episode "Dark Shadows" to pretend to still be his wife for a client dinner with Manischewitz as he thinks her Jewish background will help win the account.
 She agrees on the condition that he buy her a new apartment, but Roger becomes jealous when the client's son flirts with Jane.
 He then seduces Jane in her new apartment, and afterwards Jane is upset because their sexual encounter has ruined her fresh start.

 Jane is last seen in the Season 6 premiere, when she attends Roger's mother's memorial service and offers to return the family heirloom ring he gave her.
 However, Roger tells her to keep it and the two seem to be on better terms.